top of page

 Publications

-• Angatkina, O., K. Gustafson, A. Wissa, and A. Alleyne.
+• Angatkina, O., K. Gustafson, A. Wissa, & A. Alleyne.
 "Path Following for the Soft Origami Crawling Robot."
 Proceedings of the ASME 2019 Dynamic Systems and Control Conference, Park City, Utah, USA.
 October 8–11, 2019.
 V003T20A009.
 ASME.
-(Full draft paper were subject to peer review)
+(Vol. 59162, p.
+V003T20A009).

-• Angatkina, O, B. Chien, A. Pagano, T. Yan, A. Alleyne, S. Tawfick, and A. Wissa .
+• Angatkina, O, B. Chien, A. Pagano, T. Yan, A. Alleyne, S. Tawfick, & A. Wissa .
 "A Metameric Crawling Robot Enabled by Origami and Smart Materials," Proc.
 Smart Materials, Adaptive Structures and Intelligent Systems Conf.
 2017-3836, Snowbird, UT.
 (Abstract and full draft paper were subject to peer review)

 bottom of page